Republicans Are Suggesting Brett Kavanaugh Sue His Accusers

 For many Republicans, confirming Brett Kavanaugh to the Supreme Court was a victory.
-Senate Majority Leader Mitch McConnell called it his proudest moment as Senator, President Trump bragged about the win on Twitter, and the hashtag #BeersForBrett lead to smug, unpleasant post filled with pictures of IPAs and coors light.
-Senator Lindsey Graham even posted this picture:
+Senate Majority Leader Mitch McConnell called it his proudest moment as a senator, President Trump bragged about the win on Twitter, and the hashtag #BeersForBrett lead had smug, unpleasant posts filled with pictures of India pale ales and Coors Light.
+Senator Lindsey Graham even posted this:

 While unpleasant, these are all pretty standard behaviors for victors.
 What’s less standard, and seems to be vindictive, is the call from lawyers across multiple conservative outlets for Brett Kavanaugh to sue his accusers for libel.
-One such lawyer wrote that Kavanaugh should sue Ford and the Washington Post for $20 million each.
+One such lawyer wrote that Kavanaugh should sue Christine Blasey Ford and the Washington Post for $20 million each.

-Another lawyer, L. Lin Wood, told Fox News that he believes Kavanaugh should sue not only Christine Blasey Ford, Deborah Ramirez, and Julie Swetnick, but also news outlets who published the allegations.
+Another lawyer, L. Lin Wood, told Fox News that he believes Kavanaugh should sue not only Ford, Deborah Ramirez, and Julie Swetnick, but also news outlets that published the allegations.

 “The message should be sent.
-People knows there needs to be accountability,” said Wood.
+People know there needs to be accountability,” Wood said.
 “I think he has actionable cases [for libel].
 I would recommend to him that they have merit.”

 The statement echoes the president’s own comments about Kavanaugh’s accusers.
 On Saturday night, he told Fox News that those who made up “fabrications” should be penalized.